tsubakichan-289/scheme-liboqs/README.md

 [liboqs](https://github.com/open-quantum-safe/liboqs) C library.
 The wrapper allows direct invocation of liboqs functions from Scheme using the native FFI.

+This project is licensed under the MIT License; see the [LICENSE](LICENSE) file for details.

 ## Building liboqs

 liboqs is not included in this repository.
 Obtain and build the library